-(please check all that apply 7)
+(please check all that apply)

-a limited partnership and the conversion of the Fund from a limited liability company to d hereby approves and consents to the execution of the enership of the Fund in the form attached hereto as Exhibit A , nt ").
+consents to the conversion of the Fund from a limited liability company to a limited partnership and hereby approves and consents to the execution of the Agreement of Limited Partnership of the Fund in the form attached hereto as Exhibit A, (the "Partnership Agreement").

-the change of the Redemption Period from 90 days to 45 days, (a) of the Partnership Agreement.
+consents to the change of the Redemption Period from 90 days to 45 days, as described in Section 8.2(a) of the Partnership Agreement.

-with Section 17.6(a)(v) of t is hereby notified by the Manager of its intent in accordance the Operating Agreement to change the name of the Fund from tate - U.S.A., LLC" to "Invesco Core Real Estate - U.S.A., tere applicable.
+the Member is hereby notified by the Manager of its intent in accordance with Section 17.6(a)(v) of the Operating Agreement to change the name of the Fund from "INVESCO Core Real Estate - U.S.A., LLC" to "Invesco Core Real Estate - U.S.A., L.P." in all jurisdictions where applicable.

 Date:

 (Print or Type Name of Member)

 By:

-Title:
+Name: Title: